Irina Rodnina: Figure skating career

 In April 1972, her coach Stanislav Zhuk suggested she team up with the young Leningrad skater Alexander Zaitsev, who had good jumping technique and quickly learned the elements.
-Their music stopped during their short program at the 1973 World Championships, possibly due to a Czech worker acting in retaliation for the suppression of the Prague Spring.
+Their music stopped during their short program at the 1973 World Championships, possibly due to a Slovak worker acting in retaliation for the suppression of the Prague Spring.
 Known for intense concentration, they finished the program in silence, earning a standing ovation and a gold medal upon completion, ahead of Smirnova/Ulanov, whom they again defeated in 1974.

 In 1974, Rodnina/Zaitsev left Zhuk, with whom the working relationship had become strained, to train with Tatiana Tarasova.
 They won six consecutive World titles together, as well as seven European gold medals, and won their first Olympic title together in 1976.
 Rodnina/Zaitsev did not compete during the 1978–79 season because she was pregnant with their son who was born on 23 February 1979.
 They returned in 1980 to capture their second Olympic title together and Rodnina's third.
 At the age of 30 years and 159 days, she became one of the oldest female figure skating Olympic champions.
 They then retired from competitive skating.

 Throughout her career, Rodnina competed internationally for the Soviet Union and represented the Armed Forces sports society at the national level.
-With her partners, she won ten World Championships and three consecutive Olympic gold medals from 1971 to 1980, along with eleven European titles, making her the most successful pair skater in history.
+Rodnina, along with Ulanov and her later partner Alexander Zaitsev "completely dominated international pair skating throughout the 1970s".
+With her partners, she won ten World Championships and three consecutive Olympic gold medals from 1971 to 1980, a record that equaled Sonia Henie's, along with eleven European titles, making her the most successful pair skater in history.
+She was one of the first female pair skaters to be known for her athleticism and ever-increasing dangerous tricks.
+She and her partners were also known for their acrobatic lifts, side-by-jumps, and for the split triple twist.
 In the early 1990s, she coached at the Ice Castle International Training Center in Lake Arrowhead, California.

-Doping
+Comments on doping

-In a 1991 interview, Rodnina admitted that Soviet skaters used doping substances in preparation for the competitive season, stating: "Boys in pairs and singles used drugs, but this was only in August or September.
+In a 1991 interview, Rodnina said she was aware that Soviet figure skaters had used doping substances since the early 1970's in preparation for the competitive season.
+According to Rodina "Boys in pairs and singles used drugs, but this was only in August or September.
 This was done just in training, and everyone was tested (in the Soviet Union) before competitions."